Consider support for Intel AMT backend

 I've done this for testing Qubes OS, but right now have very little motivation for finishing it (for current use cases nested virtualization with sufficient number of workarounds is enough).
 Maybe it will be useful for others.

-#1 Updated by coolo over 1 year ago
+#1 Updated by coolo about 3 years ago

 http://stephan.kulow.org/amt.ogv is 3 years old - triggered from https://hackweek.suse.com/projects/bare-metal-testing-in-openqa